VScan: Rethinking Visual Token Reduction for Efficient Large Vision-Language Models: Experiments

 \textbf{Mixing Global and Local Tokens}.
 In Table~\ref{tab:ablation} (b), we examine the impact of mixing global and local token selections by varying their proportions.
 We find that selecting an equal ratio of global and local tokens yields the best performance, achieving 58.3\% on GQA and 1698 on MME.
 In contrast, retaining only local or global tokens results in 0.3\% and 0.8\% performance drop on GQA, respectively.
 These results highlight the complementary roles of global and local tokens, which together capture rich visual information and help preserve the model’s visual reasoning capabilities.

-\textbf{Different Encoding Layers for Local Scan}.
+\looseness=-1 \textbf{Different Encoding Layers for Local Scan}.
 In Table~\ref{tab:ablation} (c), we explore the effect of performing local token selection at different layers of the visual encoder.
 Consistent with our empirical findings in Section~\ref{sec:study}, we find that applying the local scan at a shallow layer ($l=6$) yields the best performance.
 However, performing the local scan at very early ($l=2$) or the output layer ($l=23$) leads to a noticeable performance drop, with performance on GQA falling to 57.1 and 57.3, respectively.
+This confirms that local tokens selected from shallow layers are more effective at capturing fine-grained visual details and better complement the global token set.